janehtle/calculator/README.md

 # Calculator Challenge

 Functional web browser calculator that performs basic arithmetic calculations.
 It can add, subtract, divide, and multiply whole and floating integers.
-AC clears the display in the input bar.
+AC clears the display in the input bar (will need to be pressed after every calculation before writing a new one).
+Additionally, the user can type the operands and operators as well, instead of clicking on the screen all the time.

 [Live Demo](https://calculator-oh2eyfklw-jane-les-projects.vercel.app)